 The Enrollment Process

-The first step of enrollment the process is to provide some basic information about your income and household composition using an anonymous pre-screener tool.
-This pre-screener is hosted by Nevada’s Medicaid agency, the Division of Welfare and Supportive Services, and is designed to identify potential eligibility for Medicaid/CHIP.
-If the tool identifies potential Medicaid/CHIP eligibility then you’ll be directed to submit a Medicaid application, otherwise you’ll be directed to healthcare.gov to begin the process of enrolling in a Qualified Health Plan from a private insurance carrier.
+The first step of the enrollment process is to provide some basic information about your income and household composition by answering a few questions using our exchange eligibility pre-screener tool.
+If the tool identifies potential Medicaid/CHIP eligibility then you will be directed to submit a Medicaid application.

-Enrollment in a Qualified Health Plan (QHP) is typically limited to the Open Enrollment period, which occurs only once per year.
-In 2019 the Open Enrollment periods begins on November 1st and ends on December 15th.
-In order to receive coverage by January 1st, 2019, you must complete your application by December 15th, 2018.
+Enrollment for a Qualified Health Plan (QHP) through Nevada Health Link is typically limited to the Open Enrollment Period, which occurs only once per year.
+The Open Enrollment period begins on November 1st and ends on December 15th.
+In order to receive coverage by January 1st, you must complete your application by December 15th.
 For more information on Open Enrollment please see What is Open Enrollment?

-Individuals who experience certain types of life changes may qualify for a “Special Enrollment Period,” which allows for changes in enrollment outside of the Open Enrollment period.
+Individuals who experience certain types of life changes may qualify for a “Special Enrollment Period (SEP),” which allows for changes in enrollment outside of the Open Enrollment period.
 Qualifying Life Events include changes to income/employment, residence, or family composition.
-Please visit healthcare.gov for more information on Special Enrollment Periods and Qualifying Life Events.
+To learn more about SEP, read our Blog.

 There are no limitations on the enrollment period for Medicaid or CHIP.
 If you qualify, coverage can begin immediately, any time of year.